AdityaBaxla/app-dev-docs/docs/appdev-II-theory/javascript.md

 - Simple and fast to learn.
 - Supported by all major browsers.

-For this course we would specify where if the javascript code is running on the browser or node.js.
+For this course we would specify where the javascript code is running, either on the browser or node.js.
 There are some differences between the two runtime.
 We will mention it whenever we come across these differences.
 As of now you just need to know they are two of the major ways js runs.

 ## Getting Started